Databricks Generative AI Engineer Associate Practice Test & Mock Exam

 2. Build notes around vector search, grounding, offline evaluation, monitoring, and the safety controls that belong in production.

-Practice status
+Practice options

-• Current status: Sample preview
+• Current status: live IT Mastery practice

 Use these live IT Mastery pages now